shan-biodigital/unreal-shader-project/README.md

 ### Let's go back to the basics + write HLSL code in the Material editor

 All this led me back to using the Custom Material Expression node in the material editor.
-It's kinda annoying, but it gets the job done.
+Using it is kinda annoying, but it gets the job done.
 We can create custom inputs, and even multiple outputs.
 Here's a fun little ray marching example where SDF blends smoothly into a plane.

 # Questions